titebuchette/firstmobileapp/README.md

 firstmobileapp
 =========

-firstmobileapp is out first attempt to create an app for iPhone
+firstmobileapp is out first attempt to create an app for iPhone Modification